 Given the many objectives of warming up, one would assume that we need to do all sorts of elaborate sequences and routines, right?
 Well, not really.
-A big misconception in the fitness world is that we need to do an incredibly complicated warm-up to reap its benefits and stay healthy.
-Honestly, that does not seem to be the case, as a minimalistic approach to warming up is sufficient.
+A misconception in the fitness world is that we need to do an incredibly complicated warm-up to reap its benefits and stay healthy.
+But, honestly, that does not seem to be the case, as a minimalistic approach to warming up is sufficient.

 With that said, what constitutes a good warm-up will vary from person to person.
 How you prepare yourself for your workout will depend on your goals, the type of training you plan on doing, and your injury history (if any).
 For example, an Olympic weightlifter or professional basketball player might need to go through a pretty thorough full-body warm-up routine to prepare for their workout and minimize injury risk.
 Then again, such individuals have teams of coaches who think about these things for them.

 For the average trainee, however, less could be more.
-The truth is, many coaches and experts out there offer theories for what should be a good warm-up.
+The truth is, many coaches and experts offer theories for what should be a good warm-up.
 But research is yet to catch up in this field and give us concrete ideas.